bombasticSlacks/Aspirant/Game/Combat.md

 Your character typically has 3 types of storage: [belt](Storage#Belt), [Backpack](Storage#Backpack), [Saddlebag](Storage#Saddlebag).
 These all have different costs for drawing.

 ### Movement
-In general, your movement is as simple as going up to your AGI * 4 meters in any direction.
+In general, your movement is as simple as going up to your [Move Speed](Stats#Move%20Speed) in any direction.

+#### Standing Up
 If you are prone, it takes the entirety of your available movement to stand up.

+#### Avoiding Obstacles
-If there are obstacles in the way of a movement, you can roll Acrobatics or Fitness to attempt to ignore them.
+If there are obstacles in the way of a movement, you can test [Acrobatics](Acrobatics) or [Fitness](Fitness) to attempt to ignore them.
 Otherwise, you must spend a full turn of movement getting over the obstacles.

 ### Attacking
 Usually, in combat, you will be trying to harm your opponents with the goal of killing or disabling them.
 Attacks will typically be thrown attacks (STR + Marksmanship), ranged attacks (AGI + Marksmanship), melee attacks (STR + Melee), or magic attacks (Res + Evoke).